unclejay80/matrix-traffic-bot/README.md

 ## Project structure

-*A reference of each file included in the template repository, its purpose and what it does.*
+_A reference of each file included in the template repository, its purpose and what it does._

-The majority of the code is kept inside of the `my_project_name` folder, which is in itself a [python package](https://docs.python.org/3/tutorial/modules.html), the `__init__.py` file inside declaring it as such.
+The majority of the code is kept inside of the `traffic_bot` folder, which is in itself a [python package](https://docs.python.org/3/tutorial/modules.html), the `__init__.py` file inside declaring it as such.